MatheusSuknaic/Approximate-Born-Again-Tree-Ensembles/README.md

 * **RandomForest**: Creates the representation of a random forest (subclass of TreeEnsemble) and implements the sample classification criterium.
 * **Fspace**: Creates the representation of the tree ensemble's feature space (divided in cells) and, methods to classify and attribute value to the cells.
 * **BornAgain**: Displays the statistics and exports the constructed approximate born again tree.
-* **BornAgain_Exact**: Constructs the approximate born again tree from the ensemble using exact methods (inherited from BornAgain).
+* **BornAgain_Regions**: Constructs the approximate born again tree from the ensemble using methods that rely on regions (a set of cells) (subclass of BornAgain).
-* **BornAgain_Heuristic**: Constructs the approximate born again tree from the ensemble using heuristic methods (inherited from BornAgain).
+* **BornAgain_Samples**: Constructs the approximate born again tree from the ensemble using methods that rely on samples (subclass of BornAgain).
 * **Test**: Measures the adherence of the approximate born again tree compared to the original tree ensemble.

 ## Team